OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 The following checks would be performed in the last two app categories:

-* Ensure that no keys/passwords are hardcoded and stored within the source code.
+* Ensure that no keys/passwords are hard coded and stored within the source code.
 Pay special attention to any 'administrative' or backdoor accounts enabled in the source code.
 Storing fixed salt within application or password hashes may cause problems too.
 * Ensure that no obfuscated keys or passwords are in the source code.
-Obfuscation is easily bypassed by dynamic instrumentation and in principle does not differ from hardcoded keys.
+Obfuscation is easily bypassed by dynamic instrumentation and in principle does not differ from hard coded keys.
 * If the application is using two-way SSL (i.e. there is both server and client certificate validated) check if:
    * the password to the client certificate is not stored locally, it should be in the Keychain
-   * the client certificate is not shared among all installations (e.g. hardcoded in the app)
+   * the client certificate is not shared among all installations (e.g. hard coded in the app)

 The following checks would be performed in the offline application: